KristinaRC/MiserJS/miser-source-1981-annotated.md

 15060 if ol%(9)=-1 then 15070
 // Go stairs without sword.
 15061 in$="the suits of armor prevent you from going up!":gosub 53000
-15062 print:goto700
+15062 print:goto 700
-15070 print"the suits of armor try to stop you,"
-15080 print"but you fight them off with your sword.":cp=27:goto 699
+15070 print "the suits of armor try to stop you," 15080 print "but you fight them off with your sword.":cp=27:goto 699
 ```
 ---
 <blockquote>

 ## North command.

-i = 17 which means v$(17) or "nort" (north)
+i = 17 which means v$(17) or "nort" (north)\
 i = 18 which means v$(18) or "n" (north)
 </blockquote>

 ```
 16000 if cp=0 and du=0 then print "the door is locked shut.":goto 700
 16010 if r%(cp,1)=0 then 52000
-16015 if cp=0 then print"{down}the door slams shut behind you!"
+16015 if cp=0 then print "{down}the door slams shut behind you!"
 16020 cp=r%(cp,1):goto 699
 ```
 ---